fde-capu/miniic/README.md

 ![size in mm](miniic.jpg)

-The edition includes the _origina_ I Ching, that is, only _The Judgement_, _The Image_ and the _Moving Lines_.
-Interpretations are left for the oracle consultant.
+The edition includes the raw I Ching, for only _The Judgement_, _The Image_ and the _Moving Lines_.
+Interpretations are left to the oracle consultant.

 - Click on "port" or "eng" to alternate languages (portugues or english)
 - *Don't worry* if it looks _huge_ on screen.
 It is only meant to be printed.